Mission Type

 Mapping Mode allows you to select your area of interest in a polygon shape.
 Adjust the edges of the polygon by dragging the white vertices to the desired location.
 To delete vertices, hover over one and right click.

-Corridor mode allows you to plan a flight for a long and narrow area of interest such as a highway or railroad.
+Corridor mode allows you to plan a flight for a long and narrow area of interest, such as a highway, railroad, or powerline.
 It differs from the original Mapping Mode as you do not outline a polygon when using the planner.
 Instead, you select points along the corridor in a line and then adjust the corridor width accordingly to cover the desired area of interest.

 There are two options for your Flight Height Preference.
 If you are flying over an area that is flat, you can select Fixed Altitude.
-However, if you are flying over an area where the elevation is changing significantly, then you will want to select Terrain Following to ensure that the UAV is maintaining a constant AGL throughout the acquisition.
+However, if you are flying over an area where the elevation is changing significantly, then you should select Terrain Following, to ensure that the UAV is maintaining a constant AGL throughout the acquisition.

 Line Segment Spacing refers to the distance between each waypoint.
 For Terrain Following, this is also how often we are adjusting the elevation in the trajectory.
 If you are using Litchi and the M600, then there is a limit of 100 waypoints in the Flight Controller, so you will want to adjust accordingly for a large project.